 If you’ve just bought new rats home, it can be difficult to know what to do if they’re hiding from you.
-Even a confident rat from a breeder may turn shy in a new environment with a strange people trying to handle it.
+Even a confident rat from a breeder may turn shy in a new environment with strange people trying to handle it.
 There are a few things you can do to help you tame new rats.

 Tame New Rats: The Basics

-There are a few methods you can try to help you tame new rats, but regardless which method you choose, there are a few quick and easy tricks you can use alongside your chosen method.
+There are a few methods you can try to help you tame new rats, but regardless of which method you choose, there are a few quick and easy tricks you can use alongside your chosen method.

 Think carefully about your first cage set-up.
-Ideally, until your rats are used to, you don’t want to offer anything too covered where they can chose to hide from you completely.
+Ideally, until your rats are used to, you don’t want to offer anything too covered where they can choose to hide from you completely.
 You can’t bond with a rat you can’t see!

 Help them to settle in by choosing a good place for the cage.
 There’s a delicate balance here; you want somewhere where the human members of the household naturally gather so the new rats get used to the family smells and noises, but not somewhere where lots of new noise will frighten them.
 Keep other pets away, and avoid anywhere where small children are likely to be making a lot of noise.
 The living room or kitchen can be a good choice even if it’s only temporary until the rats settle in.
 At Rattie Ratbags, our rats have always lived in the living room, so they got used to us going about our day very quickly.

 Start immediately on helping your rats to associate you with safety.
 Sleep in an old t-shirt for a few days, and then put it into the cage (preferably where they sleep).
-The rats will use it as bedding, and will associate their nice, safe bed with your smell.
+The rats will use it as bedding and will associate their nice, safe bed with your smell.
 We’ve done this with every new rat we’ve ever had, and find it makes a real difference.

 Tame New Rats: Proper Handling